Gabegi/agentic-retrieval-chunking/docs/Refactoring.md

 - `dotnet restore` + `dotnet build` on the renamed solution, zero errors/new warnings.
-- `dotnet test` across every new `.Tests` project, all green, same test count as before the split (no test silently dropped in the move).
+- `dotnet test` across every new `.Tests` project, all green.
+Confirm via a `dotnet test --list-tests` diff (before/after), not a raw count — see Phase 6.
 - Diff `git status` / `git diff --stat` phase by phase to confirm each phase touches only its intended files.
-- Manually run the PDF indexing Durable flow locally (Azure Functions Core Tools) at least once after Phase 5 to confirm no behavioral regression — this is the one phase that moves live, running code rather than dormant/duplicate code.
+- Manually run the PDF indexing Durable flow locally (Azure Functions Core Tools) once after **Phase 2** (client-injection change) and again after **Phase 5** (the move itself) — Phase 2 already edits live pipeline code, don't wait until Phase 5 to catch a lifetime/wiring bug.
+- Confirm `AgenticRagApp.Observability`'s tests run with no Azure SDK package loaded at all (fake `IArtifactStore`) — the concrete proof the dependency-direction fix in the target structure actually holds.